 2003.
 Jefferson Starship “Platinum Gold Collection”.
 As usual, David Freiberg and I would share bass & keyboard duties on all songs.
-I wrote the music for four of the songs in this collection; “Stranger” lyrics by Jeannette Sears, “Play On Love” lyrics by Grace Slick, “Save Your Love” lyrics by Jeannette Sears, “Hot Water” lyrics […]
+I wrote the music for four of the songs in this collection; “Stranger” lyrics by Jeannette Sears, “Play On Love” lyrics by Grace Slick, “Save Your Love” lyrics by Jeannette Sears, “Hot Water” lyrics by […]

 2000.
 Jefferson Airplane, Jefferson Starship, Starship, “Love Songs”.
 I wrote “Play On Love” with Grace Slick, and “Save Your Love”, and “Be My Lady” with Jeannette Sears. — with Jefferson Airplane and Jefferson Starship.

 1999.
 “The Best Of Grace Slick”.
 I wrote two of the songs with Grace on this compilation album.
 “Hyperdrive” and “Better Lying Down”.
 I wrote the music and Grace the lyrics.
 I also played on a few of the other tracks on the CD.
-Grace had an amazing stage presence when we played together in […]
+Grace had an amazing stage presence when we played together in Jefferson Starship; […]

 “Starship” Greatest Hits Ten Years And Change.
 Compilation CD included “Stranger” written by me & Jeannette Sears.
 Greatest Hits (Ten Years and Change 1979–1991)

 1983.
 “Planet Earth Rock and Roll Orchestra” Paul Kantner solo album.
 I wrote the music for “Liliths Song” with Grace…and I played piano on “The Planet Earth Rock and Roll Orchestra”, “Lilith’s Song”, and “Science Friction” Other players included.
 Jack Casady, China Kantner, Ronnie Montrose, Scott Mathews, Aynsley Dunbar, John Blakeley and Craig Chaquico.
-Recorded […]
+Recorded at […]

 “Awakening”.
 Music by Pete Sears.
 Lyrics by Jeannette Sears.
 “Fading Lady Light”.
 Music by Pete Sears.
 Lyrics by Jeannette Sears.
 1979.
 “Freedom at Point Zero”.
 Jefferson Starship’s first album with Mickey Thomas as lead vocalist & Ron Nevison as Producer.
 R.C.A.
 Grace Slick sat this album out due to her work in rehab.
-Aynsley Dunbar […]
+Aynsley Dunbar replaced John […]

 1978.
 Rolling Stone Magazine Cover.
 Jefferson Starship.
 May 18th.
 1978.
 Photographer Annie Leibovitz.
 My knees hurt…these things take a while to set up. — with Jefferson Starship, John Barbata, Marty Balin, Pete Sears, David Freiberg, Craig Chaquiço, Grace Slick and Paul Kantner.